Heparin Anti-Xa

 When it is used as a LMWH monitoring tool, anti-Xa is primarily requested as a “peak” test.
 It is collected about 3–4 hours after a LMWH dose is given, when the concentration of LMWH in the blood is expected to be at its highest level.
 Random and “trough” anti-Xa tests may also be requested when a doctor suspects that a patient may not be clearing the LMWH at a normal rate.
 Trough tests are collected just prior to the next dose, when heparin concentrations are expected to be at their lowest.

 Anti-Xa results must be evaluated in the context of the type of heparin that a person is receiving (UFH or LMWH and type of LMWH), the timing of the sample collection, and the condition that the person is being treated for.
 Results from different laboratories may not be interchangeable.
-Therapeutic reference ranges and the heparins that they are based on vary.
+Therapeutic reference ranges vary.
+Doctors should inform patients what the therapeutic range being used it,

 In general, for UFH and LMWH, if concentrations are within an established therapeutic range and the patient is doing well clinically – not clotting, bleeding excessively, or experiencing other complications – then the dosage is considered appropriate.
 If the anti-Xa concentration is high, then the patient may be getting an excessive dose and/or not be clearing the drug at an expected rate and may be at an increased risk for excessive bleeding.